jeffreysbrother/HTML-email-template/README.md

 6. Absolute paths to hosted images (social icons, etc)
 7. Thoroughly-tested on desktop (Gmail and Thunderbird in Chrome, Edge, FireFox, Internet Explorer 11) and mobile (Gmail app, iOS Mail app)
 8. Includes an HTML snippet that fixes Gmail's attempt to automatically resize fonts.
 A discussion of this can be found [here](http://freshinbox.com/blog/gmail-on-ios-increases-font-size-on-some-emails/).
 The code is included just before the closing body tag.
+9. phone number trigger the phone application, for increased usability

 ##DIFFERENCES BETWEEN BUILD AND PSD:##